Mega-Disaster Tracking

 Apocalypse 2012?
 History, Science and Predictions (articles and links)

-What is the Doomsday Prediction?
+What was the 2012 Doomsday Prediction?

 (with citations)